open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ![colored_app](../assets/p1_c3/app_colored.png)

-We see there are 4 rows with components of various `widths`.
-The first row contains a `Markdown` component which is 8 columns wide.
-The second row contains a `Dropdown`, which is 3 columns wide, and a `Slider`, which is 9 columns wide.
-The third column has the `Checklist` and `Radio` components which are both 6 columns wide.
-The fourth column is 11 columns wide and contains a button.
-You can play around with the `width` of the columns to see how it changes the column and component widths.
-Remember there is a limit of 12 columns per row.
+We see there are 4 rows with columns of various `widths` which contain components.
+You can play around with the `width` value of the column to see how it changes the app layout.

 ```{admonition} Note
 - We will learn about `external_stylesheets` in later chapters